 In the rural area of the West Branch of the Susquehanna River, Penn State researchers conducted testing of rural wells.
 This research was done along with volunteers from the University's Pennsylvania Master Well Owners Network to test 26 household wells. they were located in nine counties near the West Branch of the Susquehanna River.

 Water samples were tested for seven substances; both over the counter and prescription.
-Of the list that were tested, acetaminophen (Tylenol), ampicillin, caffeine, naproxen (Aleve), ofloxacin, sulfamethoxazole and trimethoprim, at one of the compounds was found in all 26 wells.
-But the good news according to Gall (2018), the concentration of these pharmaceuticals were extremely low.
+Of the list that was tested, acetaminophen (Tylenol), ampicillin, caffeine, naproxen (Aleve), ofloxacin, sulfamethoxazole, and trimethoprim, at one of the compounds were found in all 26 wells.
+But the good news according to (Gall, 2018), the concentration of these pharmaceuticals were extremely low.

 One of the biggest concerns is that scientist are finding oral contraceptives in sewage water.
 Fish in the Potomac River and elsewhere here found to have both male and female characteristics when exposed to estrogen-like substances.
 She went on to say (Dohney, 2008) that boiling the tap water will not solve the problem.
 And as for bottled water, 25% of drinking water comes from the tap.
 And home filtering systems (Pur, Brita) are helpful in removing some of the drugs in the water, but their activated charcoal systems to help.
 The preferred method to dispose of unneeded or expired meds is what is used in home care patients who have leftover meds such as painkillers.
 Take a gallon sized Ziploc type bag.
 Place medications into said bag.
 Add enough white vinegar to completely cover them.
 Mix until the medications are nearly dissolved then add kitty litter to absorb both the medications and the vinegar.
 Then they can be safely tossed in the trash.